-He has written a wide range of books, including the forthcoming monograph, Hi Hitler!
-How the Nazi Past is Being Normalized in Contemporary Culture (Cambridge, UK: Cambridge University Press, 2015) and the edited collection, "If Only We Had Died in Egypt!"
+He has written a wide range of books, including the newly released monograph, Hi Hitler!
+How the Nazi Past is Being Normalized in Contemporary Culture (Cambridge, UK: Cambridge University Press, 2015) and the forthcoming edited collection, "If Only We Had Died in Egypt!"
 What Ifs of Jewish History From Abraham to Zionism (Cambridge, UK: Cambridge University Press, 2015).
 He is also the author of Building after Auschwitz: Jewish Architecture and the Memory of the Holocaust (New Haven: Yale University Press, 2011), The World Hitler Never Made: Alternate History and the Memory of Nazism (Cambridge, UK: Cambridge University Press, 2005), Munich and Memory: Architecture, Monuments and the Legacy of the Third Reich (Berkeley: University of California Press, 2000), and the co-edited work, Beyond Berlin: Twelve German Cities Confront the Nazi Past (Ann Arbor: University of Michigan Press, 2008).